Colisian/LLMspring2024/README.md

 ## License

-This project is licensed under the CCO License - see the `LICENSE` file for details.
+This project is licensed under the CCO-1 License - see the `LICENSE` file for details.